djboni/yocto-benchmark/README.md

 there is the most RAM available for the build and, at the same time, there will be no previous file system caching at the start of the build.

+The building process will download around 5.5 GB of source code and it will use about 65 GB more to build the image and SDK.

 ```console
 $ ./run
 ```